Brownsville police IDs man who died overnight in jail as investigation continues - NewsBreak

 Edgar Hernandez, 28, was found unresponsive in his cell at approximately 2:30 a.m., according to police.

-“The Brownsville Police Department is investigating an in-custody death that occurred [Tuesday],” police said in a statement emailed to media.PSJA ISD, superintendent parting ways after agreement on severance package
+“The Brownsville Police Department is investigating an in-custody death that occurred [Tuesday],” police said in a statement emailed to media.DPS: Teens arrested in human smuggling chase, ends in crash

 After being found unresponsive, CPR and medical attention was provided for Hernandez.
 He was pronounced dead at 3 a.m., according to police.